Australian - UK Visitors Rating: 9.8/10 Excellent

 Amazing day on Your Family Holidays Hanoi 2020

 During our trundle breakfast is served before we arrive at the shore at around 11:00am.
 The crew will bid you farewell and you disembark with our tender boat to Tuan Chau Marina.
 Your driver is waiting to take you to Hanoi.

-Vietnam Holiday package included: Luxury double room at Silk Queen Hotel or similar Luxury Boutique Hotel in The Old Quarter Private seat car, Tour guide: English speaking, Meals: B, L,D
+Hanoi Holiday package included: Luxury Hotel in The Old Quarter, Entrance fees, Private seat car, Tour guide: English speaking, Meals: B, L,D

 After 120km drive along the highway No 1 and through the countryside of the Red River delta, you will arrive in Trang An eco-tourism area.

 First stop is at Bai Dinh pagoda, the largest one in Vietnam.
 Join a electric car to be transfered to a large Tam Quan gate - the entrance of the pagoda with stunning landscape.
 A few steps lead you inside the peaceful buddhism world.
 It is time to enjoy the best collection of over 500 stone sculptured buddha statues on Hanoi tour.
 Keep walking along the corridor to see these statues, you will get to the bell tower with the biggest bell in Southeast Asia and the main pagoda where the 3 incarnation statues weighting over 100 ton of brone for each.

 See our clients are talking about Trangan on their Holiday in Hanoi with us